 In December 2011, the Company completed a restructuring of a \$67.6 million preferred equity loan on the Lexford Portfolio ("Lexford"), which is a portfolio of multi-family assets.
-The Company, along with a consortium of independent outside investors, made an additional preferred equity investment of \$25.0 million in Lexford, of which the Company held a \$10.9 million interest at December 31, 2011.
+The Company, along with a consortium of independent outside investors, made an additional preferred equity investment of \$25.0 million in Lexford, of which the Company holds a \$10.5 million interest, and Mr. Fred Weber, the Company's Executive Vice President of Structured Finance, holds a \$0.5 million interest, as of December 31, 2012.
 The original preferred equity investment now bears a fixed rate of interest of 2.36%, revised from an original rate of LIBOR plus 5.00% (the loan was paying a modified rate of LIBOR plus 1.65% at the time of the new investment).
 The original preferred equity investment matures in June 2020.
 The new preferred equity investment has a fixed interest rate of 12% and also matures in June 2020.

-The Company, along with the same outside investors, also made a \$0.1 million equity investment into Lexford, of which the Company holds a \$44,000 noncontrolling interest, and does not have the power to control the significant activities of the entity.
-During the fourth quarter of 2011, the Company recorded losses from the entity against the equity investment, reducing the balance to zero at December 31, 2011.
+The Company, along with the same outside investors, also made a \$0.1 million equity investment into Lexford, of which the Company held a \$44,000 noncontrolling interest, and does not have the power to control the significant activities of the entity.
+During the fourth quarter of 2011, the Company recorded losses from the entity against the equity investment, reducing the balance to zero.
 The Company records this investment under the equity method of accounting.
 In addition, under the terms of the restructuring, Lexford's first mortgage lender required a change of property manager for the underlying assets.
-The new management company is an affiliate of Mr. Ivan Kaufman, and has a contract with the new entity for 7.5 years and will be entitled to 4.75% of gross revenues of the underlying properties, along with the potential to share in the proceeds of a sale or refinancing of the debt should the management company remain engaged by the new entity at the time of such capital event.
+The new management company is an affiliate of Mr. Ivan Kaufman, the Company's chairman and chief executive officer, and has a contract with the new entity for 7.5 years and will be entitled to 4.75% of gross revenues of the underlying properties, along with the potential to share in the proceeds of a sale or refinancing of the debt should the management company remain engaged by the new entity at the time of such capital event.
+In the first quarter of 2012, Mr. Fred Weber invested \$250,000 in the new management company and currently owns a 23.5% ownership interest.
+Mr. Ivan Kaufman and his affiliates currently own a 53.9% ownership interest.